lightscapevr/website/markdown/documentation.md

 * Plane snapping.
 Many actions also snap to the x,y,z planes.
 This is indicated by a small coloured square at the controller's tip.
 The square changes colour to match the plane it is snapping to.
 * Point snapping.
 Many actions snap to the nearest existing point, line, midpoint of a line or face.
 * The distance at which snapping starts to happen can be set in the **configurations menu**.
+* If you have trouble picking the point you want, try this:
+    * Zoom in.
+This will make the points farther apart, and easier to pick.
+It is expected that with a little bit of practice you should constantly be zooming in and out when editing.
+    * Move the **touchpad/thumbstick** left or right.
+This will temporarily reduce the snapping distance.

 ### Locking
 * Locking an axis or plane.
 Many actions like drawing a line or rectangle can have their axis locked.
 This is done by using the controller not doing the action to click on the length indicator line or plane indicator guideline.